TajaKuzman/Genre-Datasets-Comparison/README.md

 **The distribution of X-GENRE labels in the FTD dataset**

 364 texts (23% of all texts, including texts with multiple labels) are discarded (labels 'A1 (argumentative)', 'A17 (review)').
 Texts with multiple labels (139) are discarded as well.
-Number of texts used: 1050
+Number of texts used: 1050.
+Texts were split into 60:20:20 train-dev-test split (630:210:210 texts), stratified based on the labels.
+There are 7 labels: ['Prose/Lyrical', 'Promotion', 'News', 'Opinion/Argumentation', 'Instruction', 'Legal', 'Information/Explanation']

 |                         |   Count |   Percentage |
 |:------------------------|--------:|-------------:|